MichalMrena/DecisionDiagrams/README.md

 }
 ```

-### Memory management
+## Memory management
+### Node pool
+Teddy uses a pool of pre-allocated nodes.
+The initial number of allocated nodes (`initNodeCount`) is provided by the user in the manager's constructor.
+It is hard to give general advice on how many nodes you should allocate.
+On modern hardware, it should not be a problem to allocate a couple of millions of nodes that will occupy roughly tens or hundreds of MiBs of memory depending on the manager used.
+The more nodes you allocate at the beginning, the fewer allocations will be needed during computations resulting in a faster computation.
+Of course, for small examples, hundreds or thousands of nodes are just enough.

-Teddy uses pool of pre-allocated nodes.
-Size of the pool is provided by the user in the manager's constructor.
-If there are no nodes left in the pool, garbage collection s performed to recycle unused nodes.
-If the number of nodes collected during garbage collection is small then additional pool of nodes is allocated.
-Size of the additional pool and the threshold for its allocation can be configured.
-See the [TODO](doc/teddy.md) for details.
+If there are no nodes left in the pool, automatic garbage collection (`gc`) is performed to recycle unused nodes.
+Let `gcCount` be the number of garbage collected nodes (returned to the pool).
+Then if `gcCount < gcThreshold * initNodeCount` then an additional node poll of size `poolRatio * initNodeCount` is allocated.
+Default values of the parameters are `gcThreshold = 0.05` and `poolRatio = 0.5`.
+The user can adjust the parameters using functions `set_pool_ratio` and `set_gc_ratio`.

+### Cache
+TODO

+## Other

 ### Assertions
 By default, the library contains runtime assertions that perform various checks such as bounds checking for indices of variables and similar.
 In case you want to ignore these assertions e.g. in some performance demanding use case, you need to put `#define NDEBUG` before you include the teddy header.